 Supervisors emphasised the importance of coaching, being available and being approachable.
 ‘Talking’ was considered the best method of relationship building.
 Supervisors believed that it was important for employees to feel that they could consult them on any issue, especially those regarding safety.

-See our post on what we can learn from the safest organisations.
+See our article on what we can learn from the safest organisations.

 Factors That Hinder Good Leadership Behaviours